barrybecker4/bxbot/README.md

 risks if you decide to extend the expiry time.

 #### Users
+Copy [./bxbot-rest-api/src/main/resources/import.example.sql](./bxbot-rest-api/src/main/resources/import.example.sql to import.sql (and do not check it in).
+You _must_ change the `PASSWORD` values in the
+[./bxbot-rest-api/src/main/resources/import.sql](./bxbot-rest-api/src/main/resources/import.sql)
-You _must_ change the `PASSWORD` values in the [./bxbot-rest-api/src/main/resources/import.sql](./bxbot-rest-api/src/main/resources/import.sql) before using the REST API over a public network - see instructions in the file on how to [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) your passwords.
+before using the REST API.
+See instructions in the file on how to [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) your passwords.

 2 users have been set up out of the box: `user` and `admin`.
 These users have `user` and `admin` roles respectively.
-Passwords are the same as the usernames - remember to change these :-)
+The Bcrypted passwords must be set by you in [./bxbot-rest-api/src/main/resources/import.sql](./bxbot-rest-api/src/main/resources/import.sql)

 When the bot starts up, Spring Boot will load the `import.sql` file and store the users and their access rights in its [H2](https://www.h2database.com/html/main.html) in-memory database.